Noctis/kickstart-app/docs/Docker.md

 If there were no problems building & running the two containers:

-* Apache's httpd (Web) server will be available under [http://localhost:8008](http://localhost:8008) URL,
+* Your application will be available in your Web browser, under the [http://localhost:8008](http://localhost:8008) URL,
-* MariaDB server will be available under localhost:6603 (TCP).
+* MariaDB server will be available under `localhost:6603` (TCP).

 Below you'll find a couple of mini-cookbook recipes, which will be helpful should you decide to develop your application using Docker.